ian-coccimiglio/outline/README.md

 ## 4. Notes

 - No significant blockers were found.
 The project is well-architected for local development across all major platforms, provided Windows users utilize WSL 2.
-- The `make up` command in the `Makefile` handles the entire setup process, including database migrations, which simplifies the documented steps.
+- The `sudo make up` command in the `Makefile` handles the entire setup process, including database migrations, which simplifies the documented steps.
+- `sudo make destroy` will close the program and run the shutdown sequence.
+- .env.sample and install